-- 1. Demonstrate knowledge in Operating Systems, Networking, Data Communication, and Database Technology. - 2.
+- 1. Demonstrate knowledge in Hardware, Programming, Operating Systems, Networking, Data Communication, and Database Technology. - 2.
 Demonstrate various techniques for preventing unauthorized attacks to computer networks and apply measures for minimizing the damage caused by network intruders. - 3.
 Evaluate and implement the needed information security controls for any information system and provide an assurance framework where the security processes or controls, or both, are embedded in information systems technologies. - 4.
 Understand professional, ethical, legal, security and social issues and responsibilities. - 5.
-Apply strong communication and critical thinking skills including reading, writing, organizing, evaluating, problem solving, and presentation skills.
+Apply strong communication and critical thinking skills including reading, writing, organizing, evaluating, problem solving, and presentation skills in Cyber Security.